 I recommend swaddling babies in the following circumstances:

 With pediatrician’s approval.

 While you may notice your 7 month old still appreciates the swaddle, it is dangerous to swaddle a baby once they show signs that that may even be thinking about rolling over.
-Also, once you start to sleep train (anytime after week 16) a swaddle is considered a sleep prop and you’ll want to immediately cease using it on the first night of training.
+Also, once you start to sleep train (anytime after week 16), a swaddle is considered a sleep prop.
+So you’ll want to immediately cease using it on the first night of training.

-Speaking of helping your newborn sleep more deeply, for longer stretches of time…I have a newborn series coming soon!
-If you liked this swaddle how-to just wait for the newborn series when I give you ALL of my top tips to get you and your newborn the best sleep possible!
+Speaking of helping your newborn sleep more deeply, for longer stretches of time…I have my Newborn Sleep Program!
+In the program I give you ALL of my top tips to get you and your newborn the best sleep possible!